nhsuk/nhsuk-prototype-kit-version-one/docs/guides/asynchronous-apis.md

-# Unified Prototyping Platform Documentation
+# NHSUK Prototype Kit
 [Table of Contents](/docs/guides/index.md)

 ## Providing data using asynchronous APIs
-UPP supports building very high-fidelity prototypes that make use of asynchronous APIs such as [Google Maps](https://github.com/googlemaps/google-maps-services-js).
+The Prototype Kit supports building very high-fidelity prototypes that make use of asynchronous APIs such as [Google Maps](https://github.com/googlemaps/google-maps-services-js).

 ## Consider the alternatives first